 To get to Cracow, we took a high-speed train from Warsaw.
 We spent the afternoon in the Cracow old town, enjoying architecture and good Polish food.
 We did not have much time, but we managed to make also a two-hour tour in the royal castle cathedral.
-We climbed up the stairs to the bell tower to see the city panorama and at close Sigismund considered the most prominent bell in the country.
+We climbed up the stairs to the bell tower to see the city panorama, and at the close, Sigismund considered the most prominent bell in the country.

-The royal castle, in medieval ages the seat of Polish kings, is located on a hill a bit separate from the old town centre, so you have to take an additional half an hour to reach it.
+The royal castle, in medieval ages the seat of Polish kings, is located on a hill a bit separate from the old town center.
+So, you have to take an additional half an hour to reach it.
 We approached the castle hill to the left side, then entered the castle boundaries, went to the castle internal yard, and went back to visit the cathedral.

 Below the castle hill.
 To reach the castle boundaries we turned left.

-Inside the cathedral tower there is a bell called Sigismund – the most prominent in Poland.
+Inside the cathedral belfry, there is a bell called Sigismund – the most prominent in Poland.
 Its ringing marks the most important events in the country.
-At present these are national days (3rd of May and the 11th of November), religious holidays (Poland is traditionally Catholic) as well as important events for the country like anniversaries or funerals of prominent Poles.
+At present these are national days (3rd of May and the 11th of November), religious holidays (Poland is traditionally Catholic) as well as significant events for the country like anniversaries or funerals of prominent Poles.

 The bell is called Sigismund after the king who commissioned it.
 It was cast in 1520, weighs almost 13 tonnes and requires 12 bell-ringers to swing it.
 To see Sigismund that close, one has to climb a couple of hundred steep steps.

-Many tourist come to Cracow on weekends taking trains or flying in.
-There are many restaurants offering Polish traditional food as well as many discos and night clubs.
+Many tourists come to Cracow on weekends taking trains or flying in.
+Many restaurants are offering traditional Polish food as well as many discos and night clubs.